tomfriwel/notes/reactnative.md

 ### Some library need link after installed
 For example:
 After run `$ npm i --save react-native-ble-manager`, you need link by command `$ react-native link`

+### About Native Module

+You need rebuild project to use your module.